munificent/craftinginterpreters/book/the-lox-language.md

 Next, we need a way to create instances.
 We could add some sort of `new` keyword, but to keep things simple, in Lox the class itself is a factory function for instances.
-Call a class like a function and it produces a new instance of itself:
+Call a class like a function, and it produces a new instance of itself.

 ```lox
 var breakfast = Breakfast();